BoboTiG/python-mss/docs/source/capture-api-design.md

 exact and case-sensitive; regular expressions use `search()`.
 A custom selector must return one of the supplied windows or `None`, and its exceptions propagate unchanged.

 Window identity is native and does not silently follow an application through native window recreation.
-A destroyed window remains lost even if another window later has the same title, PID, class, or native ID.
+Destroying a window ends that source identity; a capture does not retarget even if another window later has the same title, PID, class, or native ID.

 ## Capture creation